core-wg/coap-pubsub/README.md

-# Patch and PubSub Methods for Constrained Application Protocol (CoAP)
+# Publish-Subscribe Broker for the Constrained Application Protocol (CoAP)

 This is the working area for the Individual internet-draft, "Publish-Subscribe Broker for the Constrained Application Protocol (CoAP)".